Security Update Reboots on Managed Linux Machines

-On the Linux systems, certain security updates require the machine to rebooted.
-There is an automated process running on the machines watching for such a situation.
-When a security update is applied that requires a reboot it starts a process of warnings and watches for an appropriate moment to run the reboot.
+Certain security updates require machines to be rebooted.
+On the managed departmental Linux machines, there is an automated process running that watches for such a situation.
+When a security update is applied that requires a reboot, it starts a process of warnings and watches for an appropriate moment to reboot the machine.

 Why did the machine not reboot when I logged out?